platu/libsensehat-cpp/README.md

-# Yet another (Raspberry Pi + Sense HAT) library in C++ programming language
+# Yet another (Raspberry Pi + Sense HAT) library in C/C++ programming language

 ## Foreword

 This repository aims to resume the [Python Sense HAT](https://github.com/astro-pi/python-sense-hat) API in C++ programming language.
 The functions provided by this library are intended for students who are taking their first steps in programming.
 Therefore, we use a very small subset of C++ programming language.

 * No classes.
 Okaaaayyy!
 I know.
 Don't slap me, even virtually.
 * Typed input/output through iostream.
 Almost avoids burdens of C stdio formatting.
 * Use of IMU RTIMULib library already written in C++.
 Much more convenient to get magnetic field measures from LSM9DS1 registers.

-The code in this repository is more a compilation than an original development.
+The code in this repository has started as a compilation from different other repositories.
+It then evolved with the addition of GPIO and PWM functions to become a full-fledged library.
 Many thanks are due to the developers of the following projects:

 * [libsense](https://github.com/moshegottlieb/libsense)
 * [Raspberry Pi Sense-HAT add-on board](https://github.com/davebm1/c-sense-hat)
 * [Sense Hat Unchained](https://github.com/bitbank2/sense_hat_unchained)